Bungee jumping: Catapult

 In "Catapult" (Reverse Bungee or Bungee Rocket), the jumper starts on the ground.
 The jumper is secured and the cord is stretched, then released and shooting the jumper up into the air.
 This is often achieved using either a crane or a hoist attached to a (semi-)perma structure.
 This simplifies the action of stretching the cord and later lowering the participant to the ground.

 Trampoline

-"Bungy Trampoline" uses elements from bungy and trampolining.
-The participant begins on a trampoline and is fitted into a body harness, which is attached via bungy cords to two high poles on either side of the trampoline.
-As they begin to jump, the bungy cords are tightened, allowing a higher jump than could normally be made from a trampoline alone.
+"Bungee Trampoline" uses elements from bungee and trampolining.
+The participant begins on a trampoline and is fitted into a body harness, which is attached via bungee cords to two high poles on either side of the trampoline.
+As they begin to jump, the bungee cords are tightened, allowing a higher jump than could normally be made from a trampoline alone.

 Running

 "Bungee Running" involves no jumping as such.
 It merely consists of, as the name suggests, running along a track (often inflatable) with a bungee cord attached.
 One often has a velcro-backed marker that marks how far the runner got before the bungee cord pulled back.
 This activity can often be found at fairs and carnivals and is often most popular with children.